waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### structure.notifications_profile_changes_operator

-A notification sent out to notify about profile changes.
-The recipients are Waldur operators.
+A notification sent to Waldur operators when a user's profile is updated.

 #### Templates